-Prior to joining the firm, Ms. Cole was a graduate student at John Jay’s College of Criminal Justice where she focused her research on the link between cultural biases, sub-cultural beliefs and policing.
+Prior to joining the firm, Ms. Cole was a student prosecutor for the United States Attorney’s Office in the Eastern District of New York.
+She earned her graduate degree from John Jay College of Criminal Justice where she focused her research on the link between cultural biases, sub-cultural beliefs and policing.
+She has also spent time teaching in impoverished communities in Costa Rica.

 Defended private equity and venture capital firm against allegations of violating the Securities and Exchange Act.